 | Type | Potentially unwanted application bundler |

-| Best action | Remove the flagged installer and check for bundled components |
+| Best action | Remove the flagged installer, keep only clean current apps, and check bundled leftovers |

 What is PiriformBundler?